gokernel2017/Summer/README.txt

    app app.app
    or
    app

+ To test the SUMMER GRAPHIC, type: sg graphic.sg

  ----------------------------------------------

  INFO:
    The implementation with APPLICATION API use the library SDL 1.x

+ INFO:
+   The implementation with SUMMER GRAPHIC ( GL / DirectX / HTML Canvas ): ...
+TEST ONLY ...
+      This is a test and use the library SDL 1.x

  INFO IMPLEMENTED:
    01: Call Function with max 5 arguments...
 PLEASE WAIT IMPLEMENTATION
    02: In ASM ( asm { } ) mode Call Function with max 2 arguments...
 PLEASE WAIT IMPLEMENTATION
    03: Call Function with argument type ( float ) not implemented.
    04: Implementation in 32 BITS not completed ...
-   05: The created function use only 1 argument(type int) ...
+   05: The created function use only argument(type int) ...
 PLEASE WAIT IMPLEMENTATION

  WORDS: